Assam: Kalibari committee files FIR against ex-secretary over fund misuse & gold theft

 Biswajit Sarkar, assistant secretary of Sri Sri Kalibari, said, “We demand a high-level inquiry into the matter, and if he is found guilty, the authorities must take strict action against him.”

-Committee head priest Manoj Chakraborty and other office bearers were also present at the press meet.
+Committee president Manoj Chakraborty and other office bearers were also present at the press meet.